Best Calorie Tracking App for Busy Professionals (2026)

 - Database thinner

-Best for: Busy professionals who want algorithm-driven simplicity
+Best for: Professionals who want algorithm-driven targets and accept search-based logging

 Cronometer

-Most accurate but UI is denser; not optimized for fast logging.
+USDA-aligned database; UI is dense and not optimized for fast logging.

 Pros